silver-deguz/CVML-prep/deep-learning-questions.md

-## Q: What’s your go to image classifier & object detector?

 ## Q: What are skip connections and why is it useful?
 What are some example model architectures?
 Skip connections were introduced in ResNets to allow an alternate pathway for info/gradients to propagate in a model.
 It helps to prevent loss of information in deep networks and prevents vanishing and exploding gradients.
 Skip connections fit a residual mapping, so learn delta between layers.